 Mixed use allows for development to provide for a variety of uses within traditional neighborhood and village type settings.
 Mixed uses bring flexibility into the development process, deviating from the typical single-use categories of future land uses or zoning districts to combine compatible uses in planned ways.
+Mixed use developments may be required to utilize development rights to increase density.
+These MU areas are ensuring a market for those development rights.
 Mixed use developments are often intended to capture specific benefits, such as reducing auto dependency by providing for walkable mixes of commercial and residential uses inclusion of sustainable development practices, and greater use of urban design.
 Mixed use development is integral to achieving appropriate land use and transportation goals and objectives.